srobo/docs/programming/motors.md

 ~~~~~

 <div class="warning" markdown="1">
-  When you have more than one Motor Board connected to your kit, you must use `robot.motor_boards` and index by serial number.
+  When you have more than one Motor Board connected to your kit, you can't use `robot.motor_board`.
   This is because the kit needs to know which Motor Board you want to control.
 </div>